Ion Hanford Perdicaris: Return to Trenton, New Jersey

-They began to build the historical castle mansion known as the Place of the Nightingales, Idonia or Aidonia in Morocco in the 1870s.
+They began to build the historical castle mansion known as Idonia or Aidonia (Αηδόνια; "[Place of the] Nightingales") in Morocco in the 1870s.
 The second home in Morocco was the city home called El Minzah.
 Ion returned to the United States with the family to put on a play on Broadway for his daughter Eleanor Ada Varley she adopted the stage name Nard Almayne.
 By 1880, she married an actor named Nelson Decker.
 Both became well-known stage actors on Broadway in New York City.
 Two plays appeared in New York City in 1879 produced by Ion.
 The first play was called La Societaire, Townsend Percy was the cowriter the second play was called The Picture.
 The Picture featured a massive painting created by Ion called Resurgamus (Combat of Life, Terror of Death and Triumph of Immortality) it was 16 feet x 23 feet or 4.9 meters x 7 meters.